MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/upgrade/upgrade-overview-v15.md

 ## Upgrade paths

-When upgrading your version 14 solution to version 15, the goal is to move towards a full uptake of the [!INCLUDE[prodshort](../developer/includes/prodshort.md)] base and system application as-is and migrating code customizations to add-on extensions.
+When upgrading your version 14 solution to version 15, the goal is to move towards a full uptake of the [!INCLUDE[prodshort](../developer/includes/prodshort.md)] base and system applications, as they are, and migrating code customizations to add-on extensions.
 There are different upgrade paths that you follow to get to this state, as illustrated in the following figure.
-Most paths can be performed in stages.
-Depending on the path you choose, you might be limited from bringing your solution to the next stage until tooling is available in a future release.

 ![Upgrade path on Business Central application](../developer/media/bc15-upgrade-paths.png "Upgrade paths")

-> [!NOTE]
+As mentioned, the recommended upgrade path for a customized solution is uptake the version 15 Microsoft Base Application and System Application, and move all code customizations to extensions.
+However, we realize that the complexity of some solutions will make this path very difficult.
+If this path is not currently realistic for your solution, then we recommend the upgrading to a version 15 customized base application.

-> Upgrading to [!INCLUDE[prodlong](../developer/includes/prodlong.md)] 2019 Release Wave 2 requires that you first upgrade to the latest cumulative update of [!INCLUDE[prodlong](../developer/includes/prodlong.md)] Spring 2019 (version 14).
+Be aware that for each path, once the database is synchronized and its data upgraded, it becomes more difficult to bring your solution to the next path.
+This will require significant manual work until tooling is available in a future release.

 For details about each path, see the following articles: